 - Carpets with hessian backing tend to smell more than foam-backed ones;

-- For carpets which are 100% woolen, sniffing a wet dog smell is somewhat natural while the item is still wet and the odour should disappear once it dries out.
+- For carpets which are 100% woollen, sniffing a wet dog smell is somewhat natural while the item is still wet and the odour should disappear once it dries out.

 Any reputable carpet cleaning technician should provide you with instructions on how to take care of your carpet right after a deep clean.

-- Open all windows if the weather allows it to ensure proper air circulation;
+- Open all windows, if the weather allows it, to ensure proper air circulation near the wet carpet;

 - Place a dehumidifier in the room;